abrudz/QuadRS/README.md

 # QuadR and QuadS

 ## Introduction
-QuadR and QuadS are two closely golfing languages which each are barely more than thin covers for [Dyalog APL](https://www.dyalog.com/)'s ⎕R [Replace operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) and ⎕S [Search operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm).
+QuadR and QuadS are golfing languages which each are barely more than thin covers for [Dyalog APL](https://www.dyalog.com/)'s ⎕R [Replace operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) and ⎕S [Search operator](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm).
 QuadR and QuadS code can in fact easily be translated to normal Dyalog APL.
 See [Arguments](https://github.com/abrudz/QuadRS#arguments) for information on how to do that.

 ⎕R and⎕S are PCRE based, but enhanced by Dyalog to include application of custom regular expressions-style transformations and arbitrary APL code (including preservation of information from call to call) on each match.